chrisclarke1977/phaser-tetris/README.md

 # phaser-tetris
 my own efforts at learning how to use phaser

-From the blog by photon storm I have been inspired to try and use the phaser game engine to create
+From the blog by photon storm I have been inspired to try and use the phaser game engine to create a tetris game.

 ## TODO:
 * Place tets on the board